igemuoftATG/wiki2016/src/markdown/HP-Silver.md

 # Silver

+### Synenergene

-iGEM Toronto was very fortunate to partner with the Rathenau Instituut and received a generous grant of 5000€  on behalf of Synenergene.
+iGEM Toronto was fortunate to partner with the Rathenau Instituut and received a generous grant of 5000€ on behalf of Synenergene.
 As part of the collaboration, our team has been consulting with Zoe Robaey and Dr. Todd Kuiken on how to design our project most effectively.
-One of Synenergene themes for 2016 was “The Fight Against Mosquito-Borne Diseases. iGEM Toronto Human Practices 2016 was interested in the correlation between artisanal and small-scale gold mining and malaria prevalence in developing countries.
-The Policy & Practices Team wanted to emphasize the diagnostic advantages of both our gold biosensor and malaria rapid-diagnostic testing.
-Our project focuses on co-opting these two technologies in hopes of an efficient product to accurately detect for gold and malaria.
+One of Synenergene themes for 2016 was “The Fight Against Mosquito-Borne Diseases”.

+Our Policy and Practices team was interested in the correlation between artisanal and small-scale gold mining and malaria prevalence in developing countries.
+Since artisanal miners make up 20-25% of the gold mining industry, The Policy & Practices Team wanted to emphasize the diagnostic advantages of both our gold biosensor and malaria rapid-diagnostic testing.
+Our project focuses on co-opting these two technologies in hopes of a dually efficient product to accurately detect for gold and malaria.

 ### Application Scenario